3 Occasions for an Empathy Map

 We used the empathy map below (front and back) in an engagement project with aging adults to help improve their experience in the health care system in New York.
 During one of our Stakeholder Labs (similar to a focus group), we had aging adults fill in the map below.

-3. You need buy-in for an idea AND/or you’re building an advocacy strategy
+3. You need buy-in for an idea

-Often when we fill in empathy maps, we’re empathizing with a persona, or a hypothetical user.
+Often when we fill in empathy maps, we’re empathizing with a persona or a hypothetical user.
 In this case, we’re empathizing with a real person.
 When you’re advocating an idea, a policy, or anything, really, you’re generally trying to convince someone or a group of people to buy into it.
 Understanding how to approach that person or group by filling out an empathy map for them helps you be more effective and efficient in your efforts.

-For example, last year we facilitated a group who wanted to bring a major event to their town, and to do so they needed to get the mayor behind them.
+Example: we facilitated a group who wanted to bring a major event to their town, and to do so they needed to get the mayor behind them.
 As a group, we filled in an empathy map for the mayor.
 It helped the group understand what the mayor’s needs are—for example, the need for the broader community to be asking for the event, not just this group of people—so that they can plan to meet that need.
 Understanding the context of that person outside of just what you’re asking of them can also be helpful to build your relationship with them and create sensitivity to their experience as a whole.

 Haven't used one before?
 Download and print out our empathy map below to get started!